Applications open September 2015

 We are not able to deliver the course by Skype or email.
 Please be advised that you must be able to attend in Oxford to take this course.

-The course is taught, part-time, over two years, and is organised in ten three-day teaching blocks (held in Oxford) and two residential training retreats (five days in Year I and seven days in Year II).
+The course is taught, part-time, over two years, and is organised in to nine three-day teaching blocks (held in Oxford) and three residential training retreats (one of four days and one of seven days in Year I and one of seven days in Year II).
 In addition to the taught component, students will need to set aside 6-7 hours per week for private study, personal practice of MBCT, completion of written assignments.
 Participants on courses with similar demands confirms that this time is crucial to completing the course successfully.

 On successful completion of the taught components of the course and associated assignments, the award of the Master’s degree is made by the University of Oxford, under the aegis of its Continuing Education Board.